Shruti733/Stock-Analysis/README.md

 ## Overview of Project

-In this project, we were working on a Green energy stocks' data-set using VBA (Visual Basics for Application) which is a programing language used to interact with Excel spreadsheets.
+In this project, we were working on a Green energy stocks' data-set using VBA (Visual Basics for Application) which is a programming language used to interact with Excel spreadsheets.
 We used VBA to create MACROs to read and write into cells and worksheets, use complex logics to make calculations and to automate report building in order to perform analysis in Excel.